 Providing our communities with an accurate picture of our operations, transactions and intentions helps us to preserve AECOM's integrity.
 In order to do this, we need to make sure that our company speaks with one consistent voice.
-Therefore, only those who have been designated to communicate on AECOM's behalf should make public statements about our company.
+Therefore, only those who have been approved to serve as an AECOM spokesperson by Corporate Communications should make public statements about our company.